V-VLAPS: Value-Guided Planning for Vision-Language-Action Models: Method

 \subsection{Data Collection}

-We construct training data for the value head by rolling out a fixed pretrained VLA policy, without any planning, on LIBERO tabletop manipulation tasks.
+We construct training data for the value head by rolling out a fixed pre-trained VLA policy, without any planning, on LIBERO~\citep{liu2023libero} tabletop manipulation tasks.
+For each suite, we collect value-head training rollouts on all tasks but restrict each task to four of the ten available initial states: indices $0$, $3$, $6$, and $9$.
+Evaluation uses all ten initial states per task (Section~\ref{sec:experiments}), so six initial states per task are unseen during value-head data collection.
+This gives a partial initial-state generalization test while preserving comparability with the full ten-initial-state evaluation used for all methods.

 At the beginning of each episode, the environment provides an initial observation $o_0$ and a language instruction $g$.
-At each decision step t, the VLA (Octo) receives $(o_t,g)$, computes a latent readout vector $h_t \in \mathbb{R}^d$ which acts as the summary representation of the past observations and the task.
+At each decision step $t$, the VLA (Octo~\citep{octomodelteam2024octoopensourcegeneralistrobot}) receives $(o_t, g)$, computes a latent readout vector $h_t \in \mathbb{R}^d$ which acts as the summary representation of the past observations and the task.
 It then uses the readout to output an action chunk $c_t$, which consists of a sequence of low-level actions.
 We execute the entire chunk $c_t$ in the environment, applying each low-level action in order, until the chunk finishes or the episode terminates.
 The environment then returns the next observation $o_{t+1}$, and we query the VLA again.
-This produces an episode as a sequence of decision steps $(o_0, c_0, o_1, c_1, ..., o_T)$.
+This produces an episode as a sequence of decision steps $(o_0, c_0, o_1, c_1, \dots, o_T)$.

 Episodes terminate either when the task is successfully completed or when a timeout horizon is reached.
-We use a sparse terminal reward: if the task is successfully completed before the timeout, the episode receives a terminal reward of 1; otherwise (failure or timeout), it receives a terminal reward of 0.
-All intermediate rewards are zero.
-Thus each episode has a binary outcome indicating success or failure.
+We use a sparse terminal value: if the task is successfully completed before the timeout, the episode receives a terminal value of $1$; otherwise (failure or timeout), it receives a terminal value of $0$.

-For each decision step t in an episode, we define a Monte Carlo value target by propagating the terminal reward backward through time.
-Let $R \in \{0,1\}$ denote the terminal reward for the episode and let $T$ be the index of the final decision step.
-We assign each state at decision step $t$ a target:
+For each decision step $t$ in an episode, we define a Monte Carlo value target by propagating the terminal value backward through time.
+Let $R \in \{0, 1\}$ denote the terminal value and $T$ the index of the final decision step.
+We assign each state at step $t$ a target

-where $\gamma \in (0,1]$ is a discount factor (we set it to 0.99).
-This target can be interpreted as a Monte Carlo estimate of the state value under our sparse success reward when following the VLA policy.
+where $\gamma \in (0, 1]$ is a discount factor; we use $\gamma = 0.99$.
+This target is a Monte Carlo estimate of the state value under our sparse success value when following the VLA policy.

-We extract the readout vector and pair it with its value target to obtain training examples $(h_t, G_t)$.
-Aggregating these pairs across many VLA rollouts yields a dataset of state–value examples that we use to train the value head.